 Family First includes historic reforms to help keep children safe with their families and avoid entry into foster care.
 This is a historic, once-in-a-generation law that, for the first time, provides flexibility for child welfare programming by allowing states, territories, and tribes the option of using federal Title IV-E funds before children enter the foster care system by utilizing important services such as mental health, substance use, counseling, and other in-home parent skill-based programs.
 In addition, states have the option to use this federal funding for evidence-based home visiting programs such as Healthy Families America (HFA).
 Read more about the implementation of the Family First Prevention Services Act in North Carolina.

-Prevent Child Abuse NC works closely with our statewide partners to support policies that strengthen families and prevent child maltreatment.
+Prevent Child Abuse NC (PCANC) works closely with our statewide partners to support policies that strengthen families and prevent child maltreatment.
 Our policy priorities align with recommendations from the Centers for Disease Control and Prevention (CDC) Technical Packages to Prevent Violence, including the Essentials for Childhood framework.
-We also prioritize strategies and goals in the NC Early Childhood Action Plan as well as the Think BabiesTM NC initiative.
+We also prioritize strategies and goals in the NC Early Childhood Action Plan.

 For more information on our policy priorities contact Melea Rose-Waters, Policy Director, at email@example.com.